[Skip Header and Navigation] [Jump to Main Content]

 Business Development & Marketing For Business collaborations and affiliations:

-Ilan@HebrewToday.com – Marketing manager Hebrew Today Headquarters Address: 52 Hechalutz St. Jerusalem, 96269, Israel
+Ilan@HebrewToday.com – Marketing manager Hebrew Today Headquarters Address: 52 Hechalutz St. Jerusalem, 96269, Israel.

 About Our Products:

-1 What are the advantages of your teaching method?
+What are the advantages of your teaching method?

 There are numerous advantages to our newspapers, including:

-• Anyone can learn Hebrew; the newspapers are suitable for children and adults.
+- Anyone can learn Hebrew; the newspapers are suitable for children and adults.

-• Our newspapers are great teaching aids for Hebrew teachers or for the independent reader.
+- Our newspapers are great teaching aids for Hebrew teachers or for the independent reader.

-• As opposed to conventional Hebrew study books, our content is fresh and relevant to current affairs, holidays, etc.
+- As opposed to conventional Hebrew study books, our content is fresh and relevant to current affairs, holidays, etc.

-• Learning Hebrew with Bereshit or Yanshuf is fun, interesting and highly effective.
+- Learning Hebrew with Bereshit or Yanshuf is fun, interesting, and highly effective.

-• You learn Hebrew while staying connected to Israel.
+- You learn Hebrew while staying connected to Israel.

-2 What is the best way to learn Hebrew with your newspapers?
+What is the best way to learn Hebrew with your newspapers?

 We suggest you begin with "Bereshit," our very easy and unique Hebrew newspaper.
 Nothing like it is available anywhere else in the world.
 "Bereshit" will teach you the Hebrew basics (the alphabet and punctuation) you need in order to continue improving your Hebrew skills.

-Start with the short and easy articles (see the text level indicators inside "Bereshit") and use the dictionaries to learn new and more challenging words.
+Start with the short and easy articles (see the text level indicators inside “Bereshit”) and use the dictionaries to learn new and more challenging words.
 Then, read the newspaper again using the accompanying CD.
 Repeat this process a few times while looking at the newspaper.
-Afterwards, try listening to the CD without the newspaper.
+Afterward, try listening to the CD without the newspaper.
 Soon enough, you will begin to recognize words and understand the Hebrew you are hearing.
 At your own pace, you will learn to read, understand and pronounce Hebrew properly!

-3 What is the difference between "Bereshit" and "Yanshuf?"
+What is the difference between “Bereshit” and “Yanshuf?”

-"Bereshit" is geared toward beginners who want to learn Hebrew from the most basic level.
+“Bereshit” is geared toward beginners who want to learn Hebrew from the most basic level.
 It includes English translations alongside the Hebrew text.
-"Yanshuf" is geared toward more advanced readers, with the English translations provided on a separate dictionary sheet.
+“Yanshuf” is geared toward more advanced readers, with the English translations provided on a separate dictionary sheet.
+Easy-Hebrew articles and exercises are included in each issue, and the CD narrator reads all of the articles slowly.
+Both newspapers are accompanied by dictionaries for new and difficult words.

-4 Who writes the articles for your newspapers?
+Who writes the articles for your newspapers?

-Our newspapers are written by experienced journalists, skilled Hebrew teachers and linguists.
+Our newspapers are written by experienced journalists, skilled Hebrew teachers, and linguists.

-5 Are there Hebrew language exercises in "Bereshit" and "Yanshuf?"
+Are there Hebrew language exercises in “Bereshit” and “Yanshuf?”

 Yes, you will find a selection of challenging and entertaining exercises in both newspapers.
 Visit our website to see samples.

-7 Are "Bereshit" and "Yanshuf" politically or religiously aligned?
+Are “Bereshit” and “Yanshuf” politically or religiously aligned?

 No, "Bereshit" and "Yanshuf" are apolitical and do not have a religious agenda.

-8 What am I likely to find in your newspapers?
+What am I likely to find in your newspapers?

-Both "Bereshit" and "Yanshuf" include current news as well as feature articles about life in Israel and around the world.
-In addition, you will find columns focusing on science, sports, both Biblical and contemporary Hebrew, the history of popular sites, holidays, puzzles and Hebrew language exercises.
+Both “Bereshit” and “Yanshuf” include current news as well as feature articles about life in Israel and around the world.
+In addition, you will find columns focusing on science, sports, both Biblical and contemporary Hebrew, the history of popular sites, holidays, puzzles, and Hebrew language exercises.

 Hebrew Level

-1 How do I know what level should I start with?
+How do I know what level should I start with?

-If you’re not sure which level to start with, go to our website and take our online level test
+If you’re not sure which level to start with, go to our website and take our online level test.

-2 What level will I reach after one year’s subscription?
+What level will I reach after one year’s subscription?

 With Bereshit you will learn to pronounce and understand about 1200 new words a year.

-3 Do I need to know the Hebrew alphabet in order to read "Bereshit?"
+Do I need to know the Hebrew alphabet in order to read “Bereshit?”

 No. "Bereshit" will teach you the Hebrew alphabet, as well as punctuation.

-4 When my Hebrew language skills improve, will I be able to change my subscription from one newspaper to the other?
+When my Hebrew language skills improve, will I be able to change my subscription from one newspaper to the other?

 Yes, just call us or send us an email and we'll be happy to change your subscription from one newspaper to the other free of charge.

-5 What happens if I realize that the level I signed up for isn't right for me?
+What happens if I realize that the level I signed up for isn’t right for me?

 Not a problem.
 Just let us know and we will transfer your subscription to a different level, free of charge.

-6 Do you offer your easy Hebrew newspaper for both adults & children?
+Do you offer your easy Hebrew newspaper for both adults & children?

 The great thing about Bereshit is that it is suitable for both children and adult readers.